South Carolina Investment

 Overview of the Immigration Process

-The Carolina Center for Foreign Investment (CCFI) Regional Center is committed to seeing each qualified foreign investor through the immigration process.
-CCFI will work with our investor and the investor’s immigration attorney to prepare and provide all supporting documentation about the investment to support the investor’s immigration application through the EB-5 Regional Center Investment Program.
+The Carolina Center for Foreign Investment (CCFI) Regional Center is committed to guiding each qualified foreign investor through the immigration process.
+CCFI will work with our investor and the investor’s immigration attorney to prepare and provide all required documentation about the investment to support the investor’s immigration application through the EB-5 Regional Center Investment Program.

 The foreign investor must complete three phases of the application process become a permanent US resident: